What is…

 Therefore he called that place Beersheba, because there the two of them took an oath.
 So they made a covenant at Beersheba; and Abimelech and Phicol, the commander of his army, arose and returned to the land of the Philistines.

-Abraham planted a tamarisk tree at Beersheba, and there he called on the name of the Lord, the Everlasting God. —Genesis 21:22-33 NASB
+Abraham planted a tamarisk tree at Beersheba, and there he called upon the name of Yahweh, the Everlasting God. —Genesis 21:22-33 LSB

-After the return from the Captivity the phrase is narrowed into “from Beersheba unto the valley of Hinnom” (Neh.
-11:30).
+After the return from the Captivity the phrase was narrowed to “from Beersheba as far as the valley of Hinnom” (Nehemiah 11:30).

-The kingdom of the 10 tribes extended from Beersheba to Mount Ephraim (2 Chronicles 19:4).
+The northern kingdom of the 10 tribes of Israel extended from Beersheba to Mount Ephraim (2 Chronicles 19:4).

 Location